Aviation Academy

 -

 The Aviation Academy is designed to prepare students for careers in the aviation industry, from piloting planes to maintaining aircraft, and everything in between.
-The program’s courses allow juniors and seniors the flexibility to take classes at a traditional high school or running start to complete their schedule.
+The program’s courses allow juniors and seniors the flexibility to also take classes at a traditional high school or Running Start to complete their schedule.

 -

 We share a space with Henderson Bay High School.
-This flexible model allows students to enroll in a combination of classes, including Running Start, traditional high school, and/or the Aviation Academy.
+This flexible model allows students to enroll in a combination of classes, including Running Start, or traditional high school, and the Aviation Academy.
+Because of the program design, we are often able to accomodate students from homeschool or other districts as well as those within the Peninsula School District.
+Contact us for more information about your specific situation at cte@psd401.net.

 -

-Our curriculum consists of 12 classes over two years, as well as time in our flight-simulation lab, which includes multiple flight simulators and a simulated control tower.
+Our curriculum consists of 12 classes over two years, as well as time in our flight-simulation lab, multiple field trip locations, and a myriad of gues speakers.

 Year 1